-When beginning to think about starting solids with baby, you’ll see a lot of labels of baby food stages.
-Here’s what the terms Stage 1, Stage 2, and Stage 3 as they relate to baby food—and the ages and recommended recipes that correspond to each.
+Here’s what you need to know about baby food stages—including Stage 1, Stage 2, and Stage 3.
+And the typical ages and recommended recipes that correspond to each.

 Baby may push some of the food out of her mouth as she learns how to swallow, she may want to hold the spoon herself, or she may not be interested at all.
 All of these are normal parts of the learning process, so continue following baby’s lead.